- Fort Smith School District

 Commissioned School Security Officers strengthen FSPS safety initiatives

-Eric Huber, Safety Supervisor Brian Beaver, CSSO Cpl.
+Eric Huber, Safety & Security Supervisor Brian Beaver, CSSO Cpl.
 Anthony Cox, SRO Cpl.
 Jeff Craighead, SRO

 Joseph Love, CSSO Cpl.
 Travis Watkins, SRO Ray Whitson, CSSO Officer Tyler Lee, SRO

 Fort Smith Public Schools has hired three Commissioned School Security Officers (CSSO) to further improve safety initiatives in FSPS schools.
 Brian Beaver, Joseph Love, and Ray Whitson have a combined 54 years in law enforcement and more than 40 years in military experience.
 Each has also worked in partnership with the Fort Smith Public Schools during service on the Fort Smith Police force.

 Superintendent Dr. Doug Brubaker said, “As retired and former police, these licensed peace officers add experience and manpower to the now nine-person FSPS safety team.
 With almost 15,000 students and a workforce of almost 2,000, we believe that this division of our district team is well positioned to serve our students and school communities effectively and efficiently.”

 One Vision 2023 strategic action item approved by the Board in December 2017 addressed a need for a school safety officer at each of the secondary school campuses.
 “We are also pleased that we were able to honor this important action item within the first year of the Vision 2023 plan and fund the CSSO positions using reallocated resources,” he said.